ms/buildtogether.tech/collaborate/index.md

     our experience it's better to start with something smaller and work up to that.

-    A corollary of this rule is that no pull request should be more than 200 lines long.
+    A corollary of this rule is that no PR should be more than 200 lines long.
     If one is, the odds are that reviewers won't be able to hold it all in their head at once (<span x="thinking"></span>) and so will miss things.

 Authors should clean up code before review.
-:   If the person creating the pull request goes through and adds some more
+:   If the person creating the PR goes through and adds some more comments,
-    comments, cleans up some variable names, and does a bit of refactoring (<span x="design"></span>), they won't just make reviewing easier: the odds are very good that they will find and fix a few problems on their own.
+    cleans up some variable names, and does a bit of refactoring (<span x="design"></span>), they won't just make reviewing easier: the odds are very good that they will find and fix a few problems on their own.

 Use checklists.
 :   <cite>Gawande2011</cite> popularized the idea that using checklists improves